taisuke-j/maintainable-frontend/README.md

 - **State management for the page**: react's `useState`
 - **Form management**: `react-hook-form`
 - **API document/mock server**: `stoplight`
-- **API type**: `OpenAPI Generator`
+- **API client generation**: `orval`

-API document and API type generation should ideally be in a separate repository, which should also generate backend types to be imported from backend repositories for their languages.
+API document/client generation should ideally be in a separate repository, which can also generate backend code to be imported from backend repositories in their languages.

+## TODO

+- Routing
+- CSS
+- Lint
+- Test

 ## How to set up Stoplight Studio
 1. Download the desktop app from their [repository](https://github.com/stoplightio/studio/releases)